-- 1. Operating Margins continue to decrease to historic lows - 2.
+- 1. Operating Margins increased for the first time in six quarters. - 2.
 Medicaid Payer Mix continues to decrease - 3.
 Medicare Payer Mix continues to increase - 4.
-Charity Care is at its highest level since Q1 2014 - 5.
-Outpatient Visits have increased sharply in the last three quarters of 2017
+Charity Care continues to increase - 5.
+Outpatient Visits have increased sharply in the last four quarters